 Where to stay in Amman: Amman’s got a lot of big chain hotels with fairly similar style and facilities, and the competition means you can often get a good deal if you shop around.
 We stayed at the Le Meridien for around £110 which had indoor and outdoor pools, a couple of restaurants and free car parking.
-Also similar in size and price are the Kempinski, the Intercontinental and the Grand Millennium.
+Also similar in size and price are the Kempinski, the Intercontinental and the Grand Millennium Amman hotels.

 Day 2: Jerash

-Head out of Amman in the morning and drive around 30 miles north to the Roman city of Jerash.
-It was originally known as Gerasha and is one of the best Roman sites outside of Italy.
+Head out of Amman in the morning and drive around 30 miles north to the city to the Roman site of Jerash.
+It was originally known as Gerasha and is one of the best preserved Roman sites outside of Italy.
 Though it covers a huge area so pack decent shoes, a hat, water and sunscreen.
 There’s a mix of temples, ruined buildings, rows of columns, plazas and amphitheatres to explore.
 Some of the highlights are Hadrian’s Arch at the entrance, the giant hippodrome, the Southern Theatre and the Forum, which is lined with 100 stone columns.